 Data labels

-Data labels enable users to identify the shapes by displaying their names.
+Data labels enable users to identify shapes by displaying their names.
 Trim or hide labels at intersections with other labels and when they exceed shape bounds.

 Color mapping